thomasabishop/eolas/Electronics/Digital_Circuits/Latches.md

 | 1   | 0   | 1                       | Set           |
 | 1   | 1   | X                       | Invalid, null |

+Important to note that this works if we set 1 or 0 as the bit to be remembered, not just if S is set to 1.
+Either way, the remembered bit will be represented by _Q_ regardless of how many times we toggle _S_ after the initial setting.

 _The representation of an SR Latch in a digital circuit diagram_:

 ![](/img/sr_latch_diagram.png)